Alfond Grant Guidelines

 B. Alfond Grants are invested by ASF in its sole discretion.
 Neither the recipient nor his/her parents or legal guardians may direct the investment of the Alfond Grant.

 C. Only one Alfond Grant is available per recipient.
 The Alfond Grant is non-transferrable.

 D. When the student enrolls in an eligible institution of higher education (“school”) and incurs qualified higher education expenses, payment of the Alfond Grant, including any earnings thereon, must be requested.
 Payment will only be made to the school.
-Payment requests must be made to FAME in the manner proscribed by ASF and FAME from time to time, and will require the provision of certain personal information of the student (and/or a parent or legal guardian depending upon the circumstances) including but not limited to valid social security numbers or U.S. taxpayer identification numbers.
+Payment requests must be made to FAME, in the manner prescribed by ASF and FAME from time to time, and will require the provision of certain personal information of the student (and/or a parent or legal guardian, depending upon the circumstances), including but not limited to valid Social Security numbers or U.S. taxpayer identification numbers.

 E. Only one payment request will be allowed.
 The Alfond Grant will not be paid in multiple disbursements.
 If the request is not for the full amount of the grant, the balance is forfeited.

 F. The Alfond Grant may only be used to pay the qualified higher education expenses of the recipient at an eligible institution of higher education.
 “Qualified higher education expenses” and “eligible institution of higher education” are as defined in the Internal Revenue Code of 1986, as amended.
 If required by FAME or ASF, the recipient must certify upon use of the grant that it is being used to pay qualified higher education expenses of the recipient at an institution of higher education.

 G. The Alfond Grant, including any earnings thereon, is forfeited if not used by the recipient’s 28th birthday, or if the recipient dies before the grant has been paid out.